-The propelling factors for the growth of the global protein engineering market include the increasing prevalence of protein deficient diseases, increase in adoption of protein drugs over non-protein drugs, increased demand for alternatives to chemical processes, and rising government funding for protein engineering.
+The propelling factors for the growth of the global protein engineering market include the increasing prevalence of protein-deficient diseases, the increase in adoption of protein drugs over non-protein drugs, increased demand for alternatives to chemical processes, and rising government funding for protein engineering.

 Protein-energy malnutrition (PEM) is increasing in the rural areas of emerging economies.
-It refers to a group of disorders that includes marasmus, kwashiorkor and intermediate states of marasmus-kwashiorkor.
-Therefore the prevalence of kwashiorkor varies from geography to geography.
-It is rare in the United States; however most affected regions include Southeast Asia, Central America, Congo, Puerto Rico, Jamaica, and South Africa.
-Thus, the increasing prevalence of protein-deficient diseases is driving the overall market.
+It refers to a group of disorders that include marasmus, kwashiorkor, and intermediate states of marasmus-kwashiorkor.
+Therefore, the prevalence of kwashiorkor varies across geographies.
+It is rare in the United States.
+However, some of the affected regions include Southeast Asia, Central America, Congo, Puerto Rico, Jamaica, and South Africa.
+Thus, the increasing prevalence of protein-deficient diseases is driving the demand for the overall market.

-There is a rising number of government initiatives, such as funding R&D for protein engineering and awareness programs, which have influenced the healthcare industry.
-The government is thus proactively investing in many of the research studies.
-For instance, Protein Technologies Ltd (PTL) has received funding from the UK government’s Technology Strategy Board (now Innovate UK) for its innovative research in protein engineering.
-Hence the increasing number of government initiatives for the efficient protein engineering research helps in driving the overall growth of the market.
+There is a rising number of government initiatives, such as funding R&D for protein engineering and awareness programs, which influenced the healthcare industry.
+Thus, the government is proactively investing in many of the research studies.
+For instance, Protein Technologies Ltd (PTL) received funding from the UK government’s Technology Strategy Board (now Innovate UK), for its innovative research in protein engineering.
+Hence, the increasing number of government initiatives for the efficient protein engineering research helps in driving the overall growth of the market.

-Protein engineering also holds immense opportunity in the agrochemical industry as engineering in proteins may lead to the generation of enzymes with improved function that may increase the crop yield or facilitate the biofuel production.
-It is also likely to play an important role as a tool to attain increased crop yield needed to meet future demands.
+Protein engineering also holds an immense opportunity in the agrochemical industry, as engineering in proteins may lead to the generation of enzymes with improved function, that may increase the crop yield or facilitate the biofuel production.
+It is also likely to play an important role as a tool, to attain increased crop yield needed to meet future demands.

 As per the scope of the report, protein engineering is the manipulation of the structures of proteins to produce the desired properties, or the synthesis of proteins with particular structures.
-It is the process by which novel proteins with desired properties are developed, and has grown enormously since past three decades.
-In the past years, protein engineers have successfully generated a wide range of proteins tailored to specific health, industry, medicine, research, and biotechnology applications.
+It is a process by which novel proteins with desired properties are developed, and it has grown enormously since the past three decades.
+In the past few years, protein engineers have successfully generated a wide range of proteins tailored to specific health, industry, medicine, research, and biotechnology applications.

 |By Product Type|